Pandora: Documentation en: Share /var/spool directory between several Pandora servers

 2.2 Configuration of the NFS server

-It's very important that the NFS server is an separate server from Pandora FMS ones.
-If one of them were configured as NFS servers and any error prevented the client to connect, the shared files wouldn't be available, causing errors in Pandora FMS.
-If it's not possible to use a separate server, GlusterFS should be used instead.
+It's very important for the NFS server to be a separate server from those of Pandora FMS.
+If one of them were configured as NFS server and there were any errors prevented the client from connecting, the shared files would not be accesible, causing errors in Pandora FMS.
+If it is not possible to use a separate server, GlusterFS should be used instead.

 Edit the file /etc/export adding the following: